Center Line High School

 Center Line High School is a public high school located in Center Line, Michigan.
 It is part of Center Line Public Schools.
 Center Line High School serves students living in Warren and Center Line, but is open to students living outside of the district through the Michigan School of Choice program.
 The school colors are orange and black and the mascot is the panther.
-Center Line High School employs an innovative academy model that exposes students to a multitude of careers, industry skills, and potential employers through classroom instruction, guest speakers, site visits, job shadowing, and internships.
+Center Line High School employs an academy model that exposes students to a multitude of careers, industry skills, and potential employers through classroom instruction, guest speakers, site visits, job shadowing, and internships.
 Center Line High School offers students AP classes and dual enrollment into the Early College of Macomb program at Macomb Community College, the Macomb Mathematics, Science, and Technology Center program of Warren Consolidated Schools, or the International Academy of Macomb.
 Center Line High School is a member of the Southwest Macomb Technical Education Consortium (SMTEC) partnership with Fitzgerald High School, Lincoln High School, and Warren Woods Tower High School.
 Students may opt to take career technical education classes at the SMTEC partner schools and students from the SMTEC partner schools may take career technical education classes at Center Line High School.